Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient

 \subsection{Organization}

-The structure of this paper is organized as follows: In \cref{sec:pre}, we present necessary preliminary knowledge; in \cref{sec:Exist}, we establish the existence of trajectory solutions for \cref{eq:MACG}; in \cref{sec:AsymptoticofMACG}, we discuss the asymptotic analysis of the trajectory solutions with different parameter choices and prove their convergence to weak Pareto solutions under certain conditions; in \cref{sec:Algorithm}, we explore the relationship between the discretization of algorithm \cref{eq:MFISC} and \cref{eq:MACG}; in \cref{sec:AlgoforConvergence}, we provide the convergence rate of \cref{eq:MFISC}; in \cref{sec:Numercial}, we conduct numerical experiments to validate our theoretical results.
+The structure of this paper is organized as follows: In \cref{sec:pre}, we present necessary preliminary knowledge; in \cref{sec:Exist}, we establish the existence of trajectory solutions for \cref{eq:MAVNG}; in \cref{sec:AsymptoticofMACG}, we discuss the asymptotic analysis of the trajectory solutions with different parameter choices and prove their convergence to weakly Pareto optimal solutions under certain conditions; in \cref{sec:Algorithm}, we provide the convergence rate of \cref{eq:MFISC}; in \cref{sec:Numercial}, we conduct numerical experiments to validate our theoretical results.